 The Wheel of Fortune represents change based on what has happened in the past (karma).
 Built into the card is the idea of a divine plan, of providence.
 It is important to read this card through the lens of past, present, and future.

 Thoth – Fortune

-Upon the wheel, situated at the top, is the Sworded Sphinx, representing the element sulpher.
+Upon the wheel, situated at the top, is the Sworded Sphinx, representing the element sulfur.
 The Sphinx is exalted at the top of the Wheel’s turn but as we know, like a water wheel, it goes on spinning due to the inevitable forces of the Universe.
 On the left side of the Wheel is Hermanubus, who represents the element of Mercury and is a composite of the Greek God Hermes and the Egyptian God Anubis, Hermes being the messenger of the Gods, traveling between the divine and mortal worlds, and Anubis being the God of Death and the underworld.
-On the right hand side, moving downwards as the wheel spins, is Typhon, representing salt, the monstrous figure from Greek mythology, who represents the destructive power of typhoons, volcanos, and other energetic natural forces.
+On the right-hand side, moving downwards as the wheel spins, is Typhon, representing salt, the monstrous figure from Greek mythology, who represents the destructive power of typhoons, volcanos, and other energetic natural forces.